jondashkyle/archive/entries/2019-04-19-pct/_logs-2.md

 - Relaxed there for a while and looked at the weather. poor forecast. the room is booked until tomorrow, so decided to just zero here today as the next four days look much better
 - Headed to the bakery.
 Coffee and coffee cake.
 Mmm.
 And another cinnamon bun!
 - Back to the lodge and just catching up on things online. mellow.
 Just hanging.
+- Researched exist strategies from the monument.
+Up into Canada or back to Hart’s pass.
+- Ate dinner and had another bottle of wine.
+- Got to sleep early.
+Very mellow zero day.

 Miles 0